PhaseTree/battery-interface-api/README.md

 # Setup environment
 The application is operated with PhaseTree software on the internet.
 So you must be connected on internet.
 Hghly recommend to install Python 3.6 or newer.

-# Setup environment
-The application is operated with PhaseTree software on the internet.
-So you must be connected on internet.
-Hghly recommend to install Python 3.6 or newer.

 # Acknowledge
 ```
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
 The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.